KingRainbow44/Open-Shen/README.md

   how to contribute.

 ### Disclaimer
-*Note: Open Shen is not affiliated with HoYoVerse or Cognosphere.*
+*Note: Open Shen is not affiliated with HoYoVerse or Cognosphere, if they wish to take this repository down, please contact me.*